Hao Peng

 I am an Assistant Professor at the Department of Computer Science of the University of Illinois at Urbana-Champaign (UIUC).

 I received my Ph.D. from the University of Washington, with Noah Smith, and my Bachelors Degree from Peking University.
-I spent one year at the Allen Institute for Artificial Intelligence as a Young Investigator, and time at Microsoft Research, Google, and DeepMind as an intern.
+I spent one year at the Allen Institute for Artificial Intelligence as a Young Investigator, and time at Microsoft Research, Google, and DeepMind.

 Outside work, I cater to the whims of a quartet of furry overlords: Meera, Loki, Sylvie, and Kea.
 When they release me from their service, I cycle in the summer, and (backcountry) ski in the winter.